kuiqejw/Auction-Dapp-Solidity/README.md

 export PATH=$HOME/.py-solc/solc-v0.4.25/bin:$PATH
 python3 server.py

+## Grades for this Project:
+30/30:
+Based on:
+DApp Project - final

+Type 	Auction
+On time 	X
+Docs 	X
+Code 	X
+Web and UX 	X
+Dynamic price 	X
+Payments (tokens and/or metamask) 	X
+Solidity features (modifiers, events,.. etc) 	X
+Gas analysis and optimized 	X
+Notes 	- confusing value in ETHs shown in the table(should be in fiat money as well)

+...On second thought, maybe ETH was a better idea???

 ## About the Other Files?
 Sorry, I haven't gotten around to deleting them that.
 Watch this space!